danui/project-euler/README.md

 ----------------------------------------------------------------------
 ## Python Code

-Python code can be found in using-python
+Python code can be found in solutions/python

 Run Python code as follows; e.g. Problem 1